 Tim Johnson’s collection of Beckett and Beckett-inspired plays for A Stain Upon the Silence: Beckett’s Bequest, which included works by Sam Shepard/Joe Chaikin, Suzan-Lori Parks, Will Eno and a commissioned piece by Abe Koogler

 This year there are three.
 None of them officially debuted in 2016 (all began in 2015), but they had breakout moments in 2016:

 Brick Road Theatre in Plano, using live music and strong casting for musicals

-Cry Havoc Theatre, which had an excellent collaborative shows with youth actors, Shut Up and Listen, and one of the best productions in the Festival of Independent Theatres with Naomi Iizuka’s Good Kids.
+Cry Havoc Theater, which had an excellent collaborative shows with youth actors, Shut Up and Listen, and one of the best productions in the Festival of Independent Theatres with Naomi Iizuka’s Good Kids.
 This week they offer another collaborative work, Shots Fired, about the Dallas police shootings.

 The Tribe, which sadly folded after a strong trio of Janielle Kastner’s Ophelia Underwater, Ruben Carrazana’s Stacy Has a Thing for Black Guys and Claire Carson’s Hypochondria, because several of its twentysomething founders took off for other scenes.
 We wish them luck.